juliachelsie/YourGreenhouse/README.md

 - I have also used django unittest to test all my code in models.py, views.py, urls.py and forms.py.
 The tests are all located in tests.py.

 ### Unfixed bugs
 - When loading post.html lighthouse give me pretty bad "performance numbers" on both mobile and desktop devices.
-I think this is because the images are to big and it takes time to load.
-I would like to fix this issue by scaling the images down.
+I think this is because the images are to large and they take a while to load.
+I would like to fix this issue by scaling the images down in size, when i have access to a affordable image editing service.

 ### Fixed bugs
 - I tried to get the links to all the pages in the navbar to softly change colour from a dark green to a light green when the user hoovers on them, but it did not work with the class names.
 I fixed it by putting a id on every link instead.
 It looks a little messy in the css but i could not find an other way to make it work.
 But in the end it is worth it because it looks so pretty when it changes colour.
-It also goes hand in hand with the logo that also changes colur when the user hovers on it.
+It also goes hand in hand with the logo that also changes colour when the user hovers on it.

 ### How does it look on different screen sizes?